 How to Do It:

-2. Loop your yoga strap around the arch of your right foot, grabbing each end with a hand.
+- Loop it around the arch of your right foot, grabbing each end with a hand.

-4. Tug the strap lightly to bring your leg closer, keeping your arms straight and hips anchored to the mat.
+- Tug it lightly to bring your leg closer, keeping your arms straight and hips anchored to the mat.

 Common Mistake: Don’t let your hips lift off the mat — keep your lower back grounded.